About The Artist

 “I research through current and out of print books and reference materials and visit pertinent museums in order to create as accurate and realistic artistic representation as possible, “ she says.
 The result is a portfolio of black and white highly detailed portraiture, and color work depicting everyday American Indian life from centuries past.
 “American Indians lived rich, intricate and highly spiritual lives.
 I try to bring that to life in my artwork.”
 Bruni says.

-Bruni’s body of work includes a portfolio of early 20th century Adirondack portraitures, commemorating the extraordinary people of those times, fairy tale and fantasy art, and wolves.
+Eileen’s body of work includes a portfolio of early 20th century Adirondack portraitures, commemorating the extraordinary people of those times, and wolves.

-Bruni spends the majority of her free time riding her horse and walking her dog through the fields and down the country roads that surround her home.
+Eileen spends the majority of her free time with her horses and walking her dog through the fields and down the country roads that surround her home.
 That gives her a great opportunity to take in the natural world around her, which is reflected in her artwork.
-Most of her works are mixed media, consisting of pastel, pencil and watercolor.
-She will beginning a new portfolio of oils this fall.
+Most of her works are detailed watercolor.

-She lives happily in upstate New York on her 35 acre country home with her artist/designer husband Mario, her horses, her dog and cat and other all the other creatures who wander onto the property.
+She lives in upstate New York on her 35 acre country home with her artist/designer husband, her horses, her dog and cat and other all the other creatures who wander onto the property.
 She hopes you enjoy her work.